 FAQs for First Time Freshmen

-Your vaccine documentation is due no later than your scheduled orientation date.
+Your vaccine documentation is due no later than the first day of classes.

 Please bring your immunization records and completed forms to your orientation session.
 Campus Health Services staff will be there to assist you.

 Acceptable document includes state immunization certificate and/or vaccine administration or medical records.
 A full copy of the lab result report is required for any Antibody Blood Titer (IgG) test preformed for proof of positive immune status.